Trying to Conceive Again

 Answering your questions on conceiving after an ectopic pregnancy

 It is likely you have been advised to wait for three months if you have had methotrexate, or for two full menstrual cycles (periods) after surgery or expectant management, before trying to conceive.
-The bleed that occurs in the first week or so of treatment for an ectopic pregnancy is not your first period.
-It is the bleed that occurs in response to falling hormones associated with the lost pregnancy.
+The bleed that occurs in the first week or so of treatment for an ectopic pregnancy is not your first “period”.
+It is similar to a period but the bleed is actually occuring because the fall in hormones associated with the lost pregnancy causes the womb lining to shed.

 Detailed general information can be found here on our website.
 Please remember that online medical information is no substitute for expert medical care from your own healthcare team.